martinmarinov/TempestSDR/README.md

     make all MIRICS_HOME=C:/PROGRA~1/MiricsSDR

-If running Mirics Plugin, make sure the mir_sdr_api.dll is in the library path
+If running Mirics Plugin, make sure the mir_sdr_api.dll is in the library path (or in the same directory as the executable).
+You can find the dll in C:/Program Files/MiricsSDR/API/x86 or C:/Program Files/MiricsSDR/API/x64 depending on your architecture.